ttran2001/ttran2001.github.io/README.md

 4. Type `sudo groupadd sudo`
 5. Type `sudo usermod -a -G sudo codi` to add the user codi to the group `sudo`.
 Repeat the same step for user
 6. Just in case if you wanted to make sure that all two users exist, type `less /etc/passwd` to list the passwd files of each users.
+7. After doing that, call `EDITOR=/usr/bin/nano visudo`
+8. Scroll down till you get to root ALL=(ALL:ALL) ALL and type `tyler ALL=(ALL:ALL) ALL` and 'codi ALL=(ALL:ALL) ALL`

+(Problem: Accidentally forgot to set sudo for both tyler and codi after I booted it.
+Call my snapshot and did step 7 and 8.
+Another was that I didn not know how to do step 7 until I found a resource on how to call it)

 ![Screenshot 2022-11-05 022019](https://user-images.githubusercontent.com/87620828/200138711-91f49999-dba4-4af7-bb3e-88a6ec1a65ed.jpg)